 In 1925, Francis Peabody famously said “The secret of the care of the patient is in caring for the patient.”
 A new book by Norman Makous, MD, a cardiologist who has practiced for 60 years, is a cogent reminder of that principle.
-In Time to Care: Personal Medicine in the… read more "Time to Care: Personal Medicine in the Age of Technology, Dr. Makous
+In Time to Care: Personal Medicine in the… read more "Time to Care: Personal Medicine in the Age of Technology"

 In a previous post, I suggested that informed consent could sometimes be misused.
 South Dakota has provided a clear example of such misuse and has set a frightening precedent reminiscent of Big Brother in George Orwell’s 1984.
 A law went into effect in July, 2008, requiring that any woman seeking… read more "South Dakota’s Abortion Script: The Hijacking of Informed Consent"

 Paternalism is out of fashion.
 Doctors used to have a parent-child relationship with their patients: they concealed the truth if they thought it was in the patient’s best interest, they dictated the treatment and did not have to justify it to the patient.
 “You have to take this pill because… read more "Paternalism Revisited"

 One of the criticisms of modern medicine is that doctors prescribe too many pills.
 That’s true.
 Patients and doctors sometimes get caught up in a mutual misunderstanding.
 The patient assumes that he needs a prescription, and the doctor assumes that the patient wants a prescription.
 But sometimes patients don’t either… read more "Not Treating – A Neglected Option"